aceres/cas-fee-project2-af/README.md

 ## Running end-to-end tests

-It is not implementet yet.
+It is not implemented yet.
 Run:
 `
 npm run e2e